leamsigc/nuxt-transformer-js/docs/content/index.md

 ---
 #title

-Use Ai model that run in browser with
-  <span class="gradient-text">Nuxt <br/> & Transformers JS </span>
-  all in browser.
+:div Use Ai model that run in browser with  <span class="gradient-text">Nuxt <br/> & Transformers JS </span> all in browser.

 #description
 Run popular AI models directly in your browser with this Nuxt module powered by Transformer.js.
 Perform AI tasks efficiently using web workers while keeping your main thread responsive.